What Professional License Can a Convicted Felon Get? Full List by State

 How To Find Out if Someone Is a Felon

-Whether a person needs to know how to find out if someone is a felon for free or how to check if you have a felony for free, there are some simple easy steps that can be taken to find this information.
+Whether a person needs to know how to uncover someone’s felony history for free or the steps to check if you have a felony record without spending money, there are some simple easy steps that can be taken to find this information.

 1. The Federal Bureau of Prisons (BOP) Inmate Locator can be used to look up any federal inmates who were released after 1982